Aetherinox/csf-firewall/docs/docs/install/dependencies.md

 ## Install

 For our documentation, we are going to include all packages you will need in order to run all functionality within CSF.
 A lot of the packages listed below will be installed along with the base `perl` package; however, we've included them to ensure nothing gets left behind.

 <br />

 ### Minimal Dependencies

 The following are a list of the minimal dependencies required for CSF to function.
-This does not include packages such as gd library which are required if you plan to make use of the statistics feature which is enabled in the `/etc/csf/csf.conf` with the setting `ST_ENABLE = "1"`.
+This does not include packages such as GD library which are required if you plan to make use of the statistics feature which is enabled in the `/etc/csf/csf.conf` with the setting `ST_ENABLE = "1"`.

 <br />